 5 Pistol Drills

 Again, with each of these drills, don’t be stupid and mind your weapon’s safety.
-Also, keep in mind, some of these drills can’t be done at every range.
+Also, keep in mind, that some of these drills can’t be done at every range.
 Make sure you speak with your range’s safety/range officer beforehand.

 Dead Man’s Hand Shooting Deck Drills

 These decks come in two forms, one for the rifle and one for the pistol.
-For the purpose of this particular post, we’re going to stick strictly to the pistol version—don’t get upset, we’ll give you some good rifle drills later on too—this is just the first step in making you an intelligent shooter, at least with the pistol.
+For this particular post, we’re going to stick strictly to the pistol version—don’t get upset, we’ll give you some good rifle drills later on too—this is just the first step in making you an intelligent shooter, at least with the pistol.

 What you need:

-IQ Target (Pistol)
+- IQ Target (Pistol)

-Dead Man’s Hand Shooting Deck (Pistol)
+- Dead Man’s Hand Shooting Deck (Pistol)

-As many rounds as you can stand to shoot in one day
+- As many rounds as you can stand to shoot in one day

-A few magazines (for reloads)
+- A few magazines (for reloads)

-Between 3 and 25 yards of range
+- Between 3 and 25 yards of range

 How it works:

 Picture this, you’re at the range, it’s a beautiful sunny day, great for absolutely destroying some targets.
-But wait, you’re bored and think to yourself, “wouldn’t it be nice if I could be more creative with my range time?”
+But wait, you’re bored and think to yourself, “Wouldn’t it be nice if I could be more creative with my range time?”
 Well lucky for you, we’ve created an awesome drill that brings creativity to an entirely new level.

 First, go set up your IQ target, then take out your deck of cards—no, not the ones you played poker with last night— and either at random or based on your current skill level you’ll draw a card.

-Be advised, this card game comes with every shooter’s skill level in mind.
-If you are in need of a warm-up or need to work on the fundamentals, only draw from the cards with a 2-7 on it.
-If you’re wanting to work on performance and speed, draw from the cards with 8s and 9s on them.
+Be advised, that this card game comes with every shooter’s skill level in mind.
+If you need a warm-up or need to work on the fundamentals, only draw from the cards with a 2-7 on it.
+If you want to work on performance and speed, draw from the cards with 8s and 9s on them.
 If however, you’re ready to work on advanced marksmanship fundamentals, select the 10s.
 Now let’s say you want to get fancy, the Jacks are your cup of tea.
 With safety in mind—as always—jacks are facing movements combined with shooting.
 Finally, you have the cards meant for the more advanced shooters.
 Queens and Kinds are complex drills, Aces are complex drills incorporating movement.
 So, depending on what skill level you’re at, draw from that particular stack—or complete randomness—and do what the card says.

 For example, if your card says, shoot at all the shapes with a number in it one time, that’s what you’ll do.
 You’ll be thinking, attempting to find your next shape with a number in it, and you’ll also be working on your precision—because you’re nothing if you’re hitting the triangle with a “1” in it when you’re supposed to be hitting the circle with a “2” in it.